zabertech/zaber-examples/src/async/README.md

 The example is intended as a reference for advanced programmers.
 It's not strictly a best-practice guide;
 the code discusses both good and bad usage patterns and things to consider.

+Users new to the Zaber Motion Library or novice programmers should ignore this example and use the synchronous functions found in other examples until there is a need for asynchronicity.
+Asynchronous programs can be difficult to understand and debug.

 The example generates a two-dimensional grid of points to visit and moves two device axes to each point in sequence, waiting for motion to stop at each point.